 Keep your Local Code and Regulation in Mind

-Like all building projects, you’ll need to abide by local building code.
+Like all building projects, you’ll need to abide by the local building codes.
 For example, if your porch sits high off the ground it will need railings and those must usually be at least 32″ so that cost will need to be added.
 Steps are also highly regulated and the rise and run must be a certain measurement to meet code.
 Learn more about mobile home steps here.

 Before you start a new porch project you’ll want to start collecting ideas.
 Take notice of the roof designs you like most and the size of the porch or deck in relation to the home.
 Notice how they have positioned the porch and the steps.